jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Updated necessary "Not eaten here yet" code to the application.
 * Added Connecticut to the drop down list and created necessary CT JSON file.
 * Added Cincinnati, OH to the drop down list and created necessary CIN JSON file.
 * Added Dallas, TX to the drop down list and created necessary DAL JSON file.
 * Added Detroit, MI to the drop down list and created necessary DET JSON file.